Spectacled Caiman (Caiman crocodilus) Care Sheet

-Other species covered by this care sheet: Dwarf Caiman, Culverís Dwarf Caiman, Yacari Caiman, Piranha Caiman
+The following caiman are also covered by the information in this care sheet; Dwarf Caiman, Culver’s Dwarf Caiman, Yacari Caiman, and the Piranha Caiman.

-Supplements: Reptile calcium and vitamins on occasion.
+Reptile calcium and vitamins should be offered on occasion.
 Especially if feeding them meat without bones for a while.

 Clean the filters regularly and be prepared to refill the pond occasionally.

 When the cloaca is large enough to put your pinky in, you can sex them.
 This usually doesn't happen until they are around 3 years old or about 3-4 feet.
 I don't recommend probing because a slight miss can ruin your caiman's reproduction chances.

 Females become sexually mature around 4 feet (1.2m), which is between 4 and 7 years old.
 Males mature at similar size and age at 4.5 feet (1.4 m) and 4 to 7 years old.